 Then the invoice is authorized and sent to the finance team for payment distribution in case no inconsistencies are discovered.
 But if an error is detected, the invoice is denied and returned to the seller with an explanation.

 After the authorization of the invoice, the finance team will execute payments in accordance with the contract conditions.
 Any modifications to contracts or evaluations of liquidated financial security will be considered.
 You can also classify payment to a supplier into one of five categories: advance, partial, progress, installation or retention.

-By adopting Kissflow procurement software, you can streamline your procurement process in the best way as:
+By adopting Kissflow procurement cloud, you can streamline your procurement process in the best way as:

 - It shows you exactly what to order and when to order it.

 - It shows the availability of stock in real-time.